e-delaney/e-delaney.github.io/_pages/research.md

   1. [Post-hoc Explanation Options for XAI in Deep Learning: The Insight Centre for Data Analytics Perspective.](https://link.springer.com/chapter/10.1007/978-3-030-68796-0_2)
   *International Conference on Pattern Recognition (ICPR), Virtual, September 2021*
   Mark T. Keane, Eoin M. Kenny, Eoin Delaney and Derek Greene

+### Activities

+* I have been invited to be a programme comittee member for the [xplainable Agency in Artificial Intelligence Workshop](https://sites.google.com/view/eaai2022/topic?authuser=0)  at AAAI-22.

+* I am a reviewer for [Data Mining and Knowledge Discovery](https://www.springer.com/journal/10618).